adrenalinehit/adrenalinehit.github.io/_posts/2022-09-28-behold-http-cats.markdown

 Many other colleagues who have had to put up with me talking about the app for a few months now.

 My employer for providing time dedicated to Learning and Development. (we're hiring - https://www.skybetcareers.com)

+Fili Wiese for the images from https://httpcats.com https://http.dog and https://http.garden.

+https://unsplash.com/@anushabarwa for the logo photo https://unsplash.com/photos/ppKcYi1CXcI

 ## Would you like to download the app?